 Whink is an iOS app that is equally at home taking notes via handwriting, as it is with text.
-Whink uses a gel ink pen and a smart eraser to make the handwriting process as smooth as on real paper.
+Whether you prefer to write with a stylus, type text, or draw with a finger, Whink makes the process as simple as using real paper.

 Other media can be added and incorporated including photos, diagrams with colors and “perfect geometric shapes”.
 Documents can also be marked up, and it supports multi-tasking so notes can be taken while reading another document (we have witnessed folks walking around with two tablets to accomplish this feat when it is not supported).

 Notepad+ provides a digital notepad for you to do pretty much anything you'd like to that you would in a normal blank notepad.
 There's the ability to type notes, of course, as well as make lists, but you can also use it for sketching as well as adding images.

 There are also additional features, not least for annotating other files, such as PDF files, as well as files from Excel, Keynote, and Numbers.
 A drag-and-drop function allows images from other apps to be copied into your notes, regardless of the file format used.